IBM/cloud-operators/README.md

 account to be used for service instantiation.
 The `api-key` is contained in a Secret called `secret-ibm-cloud-operator` that is created when the IBM Cloud Operator is installed.
 Details of the account (such as organization, space, resource group) are held in a ConfigMap called `config-ibm-cloud-operator`.
-To find the secret and configmap the IBM Cloud Operator first looks at the namespace of the resource being created, and if not found, in the default namespace.
-This account information can be overriden by using the `context` field in the service yaml, with the following substructure:
+To find the secret and configmap the IBM Cloud Operator first looks at the namespace of the resource being created, and if not found, in a management namespace (see below for more details on management namespaces).
+If there is no management namespace, then the operator looks for the secret and configmap in the `default` namespace.

+The account information can be overriden by using the `context` field in the service yaml, with the following substructure:

 Field | Is required | Format/Type